 Due to the Department of Education’s privacy regulations, class photos from 1955 cannot be publicly available on the Internet.
 A link to these photos can be sent on request.

-Public schools are required to send official historical school records to State Records NSW via the Department of Education and Communities Information and Records Management section.
+Public schools are required to send official historical school records to NSW State Archive and Records via the Department of Education Information and Records Management section.
 Records include school registers, punishment books and original photographs.
-A full listing is available on the DEC intranet: Functional Retention and Disposal Authority DA105.